Tacuma/Community-Binary-Search-Tree/README.md

 SSN: number                     // social security number (any unsigned integer)
 FATHER: number            // representing the SSN of the father
 MOTHER: number          // representing the SSN of the mother
-FRIENDS: a coma-separated list of SSNs of this person’s friends
+FRIENDS: a coma-separated list of SSNs of this personï¿½s friends
 Note: The list after FRIENDS is the list of the SSNs of the people that the person in question considers to be his/her friends.
 Those SSNs are not necessarily sorted.

 The second input file will have a sequence of queries, one query per line, where each query is any of the following: